About the Masks

 These masks are, of course, not medical-grade PPE.
 They are handmade, well-constructed, two-layer cotton cloth masks.

 Are they the best masks ever?
 Maybe for you they are!
-My kids (ages 10 and 12) have decided they like wearing these at school.
+My kids (ages 10 and 13) have decided they like wearing these ones best while at school.
 One kid just told me it was so comfortable that she forgot she was wearing it, and tried to drink water through it three times.
 Three times!
-High praise from a pre-teen.
+High praise from a teenager.

 All items shown are in stock, but many are one-of-a-kind so once it has been purchased, it's gone.
 I hope you like them as much as my family does.

 Now available: purchase an add-on filter option for the original 2-layer cotton masks.
 Choose your fabric options and if you want a filter option, buy it separately and let me know at checkout which add-on options apply to which fabric choices.
 Original style 2-layer cotton masks will continue to be available.